whitneydedam/dumb/README.md

-# Using environment variables
+# Using secrets

-Using environment variables.
+Using secrets.

 _NOTE: THIS WORKFLOW IS FOR DEMONSTRATION PURPOSES.
-When the workflow is loaded initially, the workflow will complete with a `Failure` status.
+When the workflow is loaded initially, you will see an `Invalid Workflow` error.
 This is because the example action, "Github Action for AWS" requires additional configuration to run successfully._

 You can safely ignore this error.